kreyssel/selenium2-visualdiff/README.md

         }
     }

 After the executions of functional tests in a maven run, all screenshots taken at this time are packaged as zip and attached to the build as *${project.build.finalName}-screenshots.zip*.
-This zip is deployed to maven repository in the *deploy* phase of the maven build.
+This archive is deployed to maven repository in the *deploy* phase of the maven build.

 The *selenium-visualdiff* report plugin generates a report that shows you the different screens per testcase compared to the previous release.